OPAE/intel-fpga-bbb/samples/tutorial/README.md

 to demonstrate simulation, synthesis and proper use of CCI (Core-Cache Interface) without the details of an actual accelerator getting in the way.

-All the designs may either be simulated or synthesized for FPGA hardware.
+All the designs may either be simulated with ASE or synthesized for FPGA hardware.

 This tutorial assumes that OPAE has been installed already and that the BBB (Basic Building Blocks) release for CCI is present.
 Please follow the